That-Developer-Guy/displayd/README.md

 # displayd

 A small Rust library with a daemon and CLI for controlling external monitors.
 VESA DDC/CI support is required.
+`displayd` is primarily designed to make monitor brightness control feel fast and responsive.
+Existing tools such as `ddcutil` can introduce enough latency for interactive brightness changes to feel sluggish. `displayd` aims to solve this by providing a persistent, low-latency service for communicating with monitors, while also establishing a system that is not limited to CLI-based control.
+Its architecture is intended to be embeddable in other applications as well, while exposing monitor state changes, particularly brightness changes, as events.

 ## Installation